Higashikatajoske/The_shorest_road/README.md

 # The_shorest_road
-Final work made in Web-programming course in university \n
+Final work made in Web-programming course in university

 Technologies: JavaScript, CSS, Html